-The key to making this recipe is soaking the oats for 10-15 minutes (if you’ve made these before, I recently increased the soaking time because I realized I was soaking them longer by virtue of starting the process, then getting distracted in my kitchen!)
+The key to making this recipe is soaking the oats for 15 minutes or more (if you’ve made these before, I recently increased the soaking time because I realized I was soaking them longer by virtue of starting the process, then getting distracted in my kitchen!)

 So before you even get all your other ingredients ready, pour 2 heaping cups of gluten-free rolled oats into a bowl, pour 2 cups of milk over them, stir to combine and let sit.